whaleLogic/Natural-Systems-Simulations/README.md

 manager.
 3. **Explore simulations and models**: Browse through the simulation files (e.g., `weather_forecast.js`) and model files (e.g., `ecosystem_model.gml`).
+### OR
+1. Navigate to the subdirectory you want and run <code>python3 -m http.server</code>
+2. Open the index.html file in that subdirectory, e.g. 'n-body-problem' -> index.html (browser)

 **Contribute**
 -------------